Two weeks exploring the Algarve, combining our Tavira and Hidden Delights of the Algarve holidays.

 We stay in two contrasting centres on Portugal’s south coast.
 From the historic centre of Portimão we enjoy a levada walk beside the Rio Arade, which passes through orange and lemon groves, and exploring Silves.
 Another day will be spent in the hills of the Serra de Monchique, offering outstanding views.
 Carob and olives are cultivated on farms and small holdings, along with oranges and other citrus fruit, pomegranates, almonds and an abundance of other produce.
 We visit local villages where working life continues as it has for centuries.

-As we head to our second centre of Burgau, we’ll enjoy a fantastic coastal walk between Portimão and Alvor en route.
-Burgau is a quiet village with a selection of restaurants and bars to while away the evenings.
+As we head to our second centre of Lagos, we’ll enjoy a fantastic coastal walk between Portimão and Alvor en route.
+Lagos is a large village with a selection of restaurants and bars to while away the evenings.
 From here we will continue our search for the hidden gems of the Western Algarve.
 A coastal walk will take us from Luz to Lagos, encountering some typical Algarvian villages as we go, and head to the edge of Europe, walking in the Parque Natural de Costa Vicentina, once the last sight of land for explorers setting forth on their historic voyages.

 This holiday is a combination of our two one weeks holidays, Tavira